Vietnam Itineraries idea for 12 days

 Day 12: Depart Ho Chi Minh

-See more Vietnam itineraries 12 days with cost here
+See more Vietnam itineraries 12 days with price from only US$1295

 HEADING TO SOUTHEAST ASIA?

 Let our local travel expert help you to create worry-free trip to Vietnam.

 Asianwaytravel.com is a leading local tour operator based in Vietnam who specializes in customized private tours to Vietnam, Cambodia Laos and Thailand.